What is UX writing?

 User group-oriented language

-- A precise adaptation of the language to specific target groups creates trust.
+- Precisely tailoring language to specific target groups builds trust.

-- Technical language for medical professionals or a relaxed tone for young people are examples of differentiated UX writing.
+- Technical language for medical professionals or a casual tone for young people are examples of differentiated UX writing.

 Uniform language rules

-- A consistent language style across all channels strengthens the brand identity and ensures a coherent user experience.
+- A consistent language style across all channels strengthens brand identity and ensures a consistent user experience.

 UX writing in practice